Skip to main content

 What Is Emergency Dental Bonding?

-Quick answer: Emergency dental bonding is a restorative dental procedure in which a tooth-coloured composite resin is applied to a damaged tooth to repair chips, cracks, or minor fractures.
+Emergency dental bonding is a restorative dental procedure in which a tooth-coloured composite resin is applied to a damaged tooth to repair chips, cracks, or minor fractures.
 It is commonly used as a same-day treatment in urgent dental situations, helping to restore the tooth's structure, appearance, and function.
+A dentist will assess the extent of the damage to determine whether bonding is the most appropriate option for each patient.

 Common Causes of Tooth Damage That May Require Bonding